How to Bring Beautiful Scandi Trends to Your Irish Abode

 There’s a lot to admire about Scandinavia.
 The chilly countries up north consistently rank as having the happiest populations in the world (Finland has been once again crowned the happiest country in the world, with Norway, Sweden and Denmark also taking top 10 spots) and evidence of Scandi-influence is everywhere.

-Nearly a decade after the Swedish now-cult classic The Girl with the Dragon Tattoo hit cinemas, Scandi noir films and novels continue to top charts.
+Nearly a decade after the Swedish now-cult classic The Girl with the Dragon Tattoo hit cinemas, Scandi noir films and novels continue to top the charts.
 New Nordic cuisine has influenced Ireland’s own wave of contemporary Irish classics and shops hailing from the north like COS, & Other Stories and H&M dot the Grafton Street sprawl.

 Without a doubt, one of the most enduring aspects of Scandi-mania hits a little closer to home: interior design.
 If you’re looking to emulate the best parts of Scandinavian living, consider adopting an interior style that’s both easy on the eyes and easy to adapt to your Irish abode!